sportsdunia logo

 McLean Park (Image Credits: Khalida Official X Account/@KhalidaTasneem)

 McLean Park is one of the smallest cricket stadium in the world, in particular in terms of boundary size.
 With square boundaries averaging 63 to 65 metres, the venue is a haven for attacking batters but a difficult test for bowlers, particularly spinners attempting to stem the flow of runs in limited-overs forms.
-The picturesque setting and fantasic cricketing crowd have witnessed to some memorable ODI and T20I matches at the venue.
+The picturesque setting and fantastic cricketing crowd have witnessed some memorable ODI and T20I matches at the venue.

-Napier, New Zealand
+Home TeamsCentral Districts, New Zealand

-8. Lord's Cricket Ground | England | Capacity-30,000)
+8. Lord's Cricket Ground | England | Capacity-30,000

 smallest-cricket-stadiums-in-the-world